 Thanksgiving Food Fails: 10 Quick Fixes for the Worst Dinner Screw-Ups

-Don’t give up on your holiday dinner yet!
-Here are ten chef-approved tricks to save anything—from dry turkey to pasty mashed potatoes.
+Don't give up on your holiday dinner yet!
+Here, the chef-approved tricks to save anything—from dry turkey to pasty mashed potatoes.

 Crisis: Bone-dry turkey

-Quick Fix: Heat three cups of turkey, chicken, or vegetable broth in the microwave.
-Carve the turkey and soak each piece in the warm broth for three seconds.
+Quick Fix: Heat 3 cups of turkey, chicken, or vegetable broth in the microwave.
+Carve the turkey and soak each piece in the warm broth for 3 seconds.
 Remove, shake off excess, and serve with savory gravy.
-Plus, watch out for these turkey myths that could ruin your Thanksgiving.

 Crisis: Gluey mashed potatoes

 Quick Fix: Mixed potatoes into a sticky paste?
 Turn them into a casserole.
-Spread the mashed potatoes in an 8-by-8-inch baking dish, drizzle with two tablespoons melted butter, sprinkle with ⅓ cup grated cheese (such as Parmesan), and top generously with ⅔ cup bread crumbs.
-Bake at 400°F for ten to 15 minutes or until golden brown.
+Spread the mashed potatoes in an 8-by-8-inch baking dish, drizzle with 2 tablespoons melted butter, sprinkle with ⅓ cup grated cheese (such as Parmesan), and top generously with ⅔ cup bread crumbs.
+Bake at 400°F for 10 to 15 minutes or until golden brown.

 Crisis: Scorched asparagus